Your safety is our top priority at our Community Boating locations.

 Imagine it is like a day at the beach.
 You should bring sunscreen, water, and be sure you wear clothes you don’t mind getting wet.

 WILL YOU BE OPEN WHEN IT IS RAINING?

 As long as the weather is safe enough for us to venture on the water, we plan to do so!
 If there is thunder and lightning, we will pause operations.
 If the weather affects visibility or heavy winds, we will also pause operation until conditions improve.
 Check the Boys & Girls Clubs of Stoneham & Wakefield Facebook page for weather updates.

 HOW OLD DO I HAVE TO BE TO RENT A BOAT?

 You must be 18 years or older to rent a boat.
-If you are aged 15-17, in order to go out on your own you must have a parent or guardian consent to rent a boat.
+If you are aged 15-17, in order to go out on your own you must have a parent or guardian complete the consent form to rent a boat.
 All children under the age of 15 must have an adult accompany them and have consent from their parents/guardians.
 If boaters ages 8-14 successfully complete a Kayak Lesson with our staff they may go on the water alone but a parent or guardian must remain on site.
 Register for lessons here

 CAN I WALK UP AND MAKE A RESERVATION?

 Yes, we will have some equipment saved for walk up participants and will be rented on a first come first serve basis.
 We recommend making a reservation online to ensure you obtain a boat especially on the weekends.